KeRNeLith/Here/src/Here/Option/README.md

 }

 // Or with reference types
-// This code will never throw a null reference exception as option ensure not null value var testClass = new TestClass();
+var testClass = new TestClass();
 Option<TestClass> optionClass = Option<TestClass>.Some(new TestClass());
 if (optionClass == testClass)